 Teachers and students are especially important to WFP because the more people learn about hunger, the more likely it is that the problem will be solved.

 World Intellectual Property Organization (WIPO) - Resources for Students

-This page points to resources across the WIPO website, which may be of particular interest to students of intellectual property (IP).
-It also offers a special section for younger students.
+This page highlights relevant resources for students interested in WIPO and intellectual property (IP).
+It also offers a special page on resources for younger students.